 Key Issue 5: Offline and Mobile PDL Mode

 When using PDL to support use cases as described in the Clause 5, a wireless node may become a PDL application node, a PDL platform service layer node, a distributed ledger node, etc. The wireless node could become offline (e.g. lose the connectivity to the core network, the depletion of energy) or on mobile leading to the issue of offline or poor connectivity PDL operations.
-Scenarios and a starting point as defined in ETSI ISG PDL 009 could be leveraged.
+Scenarios and a starting point as defined in ETSI ISG PDL 020 could be leveraged [i.49].

 Key Issue 6: Sustainability